Naman-Pal/SIHMON/ReportMechanicsandStructureChecklist.md

 - [x] 16.
 Is the same voice (I, one, person, etc.) used consistently throughout the Technology Report?
-     *'we' is used throughout, indicating our group effort*
+     *' We' is used throughout, indicating our group effort*

 - [x] 17.
 Do the grammar and punctuation follow normally accepted rules of use?